pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

      352     846   10789 total
 ```

 As expected, this didn't reduce the line count.
-But it did make it so
+But it *did* make it so
 we can work with a single file at the leaf.
+That simplifies my own
+workflow.

+{% marginblock %}
+theme: Delete the Unnecessary
+{% endmarginblock %}
-## Tactic: "Decommentification" (theme: Delete the unnecessary)
+## Tactic: "Decommentification"
+["decommentification"]: #Tactic:..Decommentification.

-This may be obvious, but its a step that I often forget to do right
+This may be obvious, but it is a step that I often forget to do at the
-off the bat, even those its easy and pays off handsomely.
+outset of test reduction, even though it is easy and pays off
+handsomely.

 Comments in code are typically there to explain or justify some detail
 of the implementation.
 When diagnosing compiler bugs, the purpose of
 the original code is usually not relevant.
-You will usually be better
+You are better off
-served by increasing the number of lines of actual code that you can
+increasing the number of lines of actual code that you can
 fit on your screen at once.

 In short, the transformation looks like this: